dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/erase.rst

          Control how much will affect the eraser has on the stroke transparency (alpha).

-         You can change the brush strength interactively by pressing :kbd:`Shift-F` in the 3D Viewport and then moving the mouse/pen and then :kbd:`LMB`.
+         You can change the brush strength interactively by pressing :kbd:`Shift-F` in the 3D Viewport and then moving the pointer and then :kbd:`LMB`.
          You can also enter the size numerically.

          Use Pressure (pressure sensitivity icon)